pockethub/PocketHub/README.md

 GitHub didn't want to maintain the app anymore, so it's been released to the community and maintained as a public project.
 We are actively working towards a re-release to the Play Store, and this app will be the spiritual successor to the original GitHub app.

+> What's PocketHub?

+A name we decided that sounded good.
+We're a team of a few people helping organizing and prepare this.

 > What about the other forks out there?

 They'll remain forks.
 Obviously we'd prefer them to focus on improving this project, but otherwise we're not coordinating anything with them.